-- (a) background studies shall consider the role of existing building forms, heights, and rooflines in defining the historic character of the district, and the effect that regulations respecting the maximum height and stepbacks of permitted additions may have on historic character; - (b) HRM shall require new developments to reinforce the distinct built form qualities that define the character of each district, subject to the analysis of these defining qualities through background studies; and - (c) HRM should support Heritage Conservation Districts by undertaking high quality public realm improvements that will strengthen and enhance their distinct identities. - Policy 34 HRM shall consider undertaking background studies and developing policies, strategies, and programs for potential heritage conservation districts in the Historic Properties area and the Barrington Street South area as shown on Map 7.
+- (a) background studies shall consider the role of existing building forms, heights, and rooflines in defining the historic character of the district, and the effect that regulations respecting the maximum height and stepbacks of permitted additions may have on historic character; - (b) HRM shall require new developments to reinforce the distinct built form qualities that define the character of each district, subject to the analysis of these defining qualities through background studies; and - (c) HRM should support Heritage Conservation Districts by undertaking high quality public realm improvements that will strengthen and enhance their distinct identities.

+Policy 34 HRM shall consider undertaking background studies and developing policies, strategies, and programs for a potential heritage conservation district in the Historic Properties area as shown on Map 7.
+(RC-Jan 14/20; E Aug 15/20)